urbanautomaton/chef_talk/slides.markdown

 * Reusability
 * 14 lines of bash?

-## Colours to the mast

-Chef will not make setting up your laptop fun

 ## Why should we REALLY care?

 * Improve your development tools
 * Work with your **real** dependencies
-* Stop using development mode!

-## Why should we REALLY care?

 * Ruby deployment is ghastly
 * Abstract the setup of an app